 - we do not use pseudonyms and would hope that others posting here would not do so either;

 - submitting a guest post or comment does not guarantee publication on the site, and our decisions as editors about admissibility are final;

-- for guidance, a typical guest post would be between 500 and 1200 words in length and relate to an issue on the interaction between law and religion that is of current interest.
+- for guidance, a typical guest post would be between 500 and 1200 words in length, although longer posts may be acceptable; the content should relate to an issue on the interaction between law and religion that is of current interest.

 Cross Posting by Law and Religion UK: Articles/posts that appear on other website may be submitted to Law and Religion UK for publication.
 In addition, the editors of Law and Religion UK may request the use of such material from the authors of such material.
 In either case, these General Terms and Conditions apply, and in addition:

 - the submission must be made on behalf of the author of the material;

 - the material submitted must be freely available in its original form to internet users in the UK, and not subject to commercial limitations such as a paywall or site-specific requirements of the original source, such as membership of a particular group or registration of users to the site.

 - the copyright in individual posts in Law and Religion UK, including cross-posted item is reserved to their authors, including guest authors;

 - for whole posts, or significant parts of a post that are cross-posted on Law and Religion UK, we will acknowledge the source as, “This article/the following extract is cross-posted from the Law and Religion UK blog <hyperlink>”, or with similar wording.